argoproject/Argo/docs/users/taxonomies.rst

 **Note:** The "Series" and "Post Types" taxonomies are disabled by default, but you can enable them from the Appearance > Theme Options > Advanced menu.

 You can add posts to any of these taxonomies from the post edit screen or using the WordPress quick edit functionality from any list of posts.
-You simply check the term in the taxonomy you want to add to a post or you can click on "Add New Category" to add a new term to a taxonomy (for example, if the post you are publishing is the first post in a new series you can add that series directly from the page where you are working on that post).
+You check the term in the taxonomy you want to add to a post or you can click on "Add New Category" to add a new term to a taxonomy (for example, if the post you are publishing is the first post in a new series you can add that series directly from the page where you are working on that post).

-Additionally you can add a description for each category, tag or series and also specify a custom sidebar to display on

 **Hint:** For consistency, we recommend capitalizing every word in tags, categories and custom taxonomies (so: "My Favorite Series" not "My favorite series" and "Campaign Finance" not "campaign finance") and you should also always use full names of public figures, places, etc. without titles (because titles can change over time, e.g. - "Grover Cleveland" not "President Grover Cleveland").